Learning the Basics of VMware Horizon 7.12 – Part 14 – Dynamic Environment Manager Installation and Configuration

-After clicking OK, look in the DEM configuration share, you will see a general folder and the configuration XML file, as shown in Figure 25.
+After clicking OK, look in the DEM configuration share, you see the general folder and configuration XML file, as shown in Figure 25.

 To get an easy start for a basic profile configuration, click Easy Start, as shown in Figure 26.

-If you want configuration items for Microsoft Office, select the desired Office product(s) and click OK, as shown in Figure 27.
+Select the desired Office product(s) and click OK if you want configuration items for Microsoft Office, as shown in Figure 27.